 The TSA’s Verdict on Plants

-TSA agents have seen it all at this point, so they probably won’t even raise their eyebrows at the sight of a passenger coming through security carrying a plant.
-The TSA allows passengers to transport plants either as carry-on items or in checked bags.
-Like the rest of your belongings, plants will need to undergo security screening.
+Transportation Security Administration agents have seen it all at this point, so they probably won’t even raise their eyebrows at the sight of a passenger coming through security carrying a plant.
+The TSA allows passengers to pack plants either as carry-on items or in their checked luggage.
+Like the rest of your belongings, plants will need to undergo security screening, on both domestic flights and international trips.
 Plan to send them down the X-ray conveyor belt with the rest of your carry-on luggage.
+While it may seem silly, those are TSA rules for ensuring you aren’t smuggling anything within the pot or under the soil.

 Plants and Your Airline

 Every airline sets its own policies regarding what passengers are and aren’t allowed to bring on its planes, but these policies are generally in keeping with the TSA’s restrictions.
 Basically, if the TSA allows it, your airline probably allows it too.
 Your plane’s crew won’t object to plants as carry-ons, assuming they comply with the airline’s baggage rules.
 Plants must fit either in the overhead compartment or under the seat.
 Check the airline’s size guidelines for carry-on luggage.
-A plant that exceeds that size won’t fit in the overhead compartment.
+A plant that exceeds that size won’t fit in the overhead compartment, which means it won’t make it past the security checkpoint.

-Plants count toward your personal baggage allowance.
+Plants count toward your personal baggage allowance as well.
 Coach passengers are typically allowed one carry-on suitcase and one personal item.
 Depending on the size of the plant, flight attendants and gate agents may decide to let it take the place of a carry-on bag.
+Be aware of this when bringing a large plant.
+Even though it’s greenery, TSA Agents and Boarding agents will always enforce these rules.

 Take care to pack the plant in a way that will keep soil, water and plant matter contained.
 The easiest method is to place the entire plant inside a plastic garbage bag.
 Let some air into the bag and tie it closed.